wp-plugins/mit3xxxde-toolbar/readme.txt

 * major bugfix release

 = 1.0.2 =
-* new TwitterDialog with tweets and "follow me"-button
+* new: TwitterDialog with tweets and "follow me"-button
 * fix many bugs